4 Reasons You Should Adopt Game-Based Training

 The initial cost to implement a game-based training program may be high but after the initial investment, the benefits begin to outweigh the cost.

 “According to a 2011 study by Tracy Sitzmann, games are the best way to learn compared to traditional learning.
-They increase learner confidence by 20 percent, improve knowledge by 11 percent and enhance knowledge retention by almost 90 percent.” – Training Industry
+They increase learner confidence by 20%, improve knowledge by 11% and enhance knowledge retention by almost 90%.” – Training Industry

 It’s important to keep in mind that game-based training may not always be the most effective training method for the task at hand.
 It depends on the overall goal and purpose of the learning experience you are building.
 For example, game-based training may not be effective with heavy, complex information that can’t be easily broken down.
 Like all other approaches to learning design and development, game-based training represents a proven and effective approach.
 But it should be part of a larger blended approach to accomplishing your organizational goals.